bkatiemills/ultralight/README.md

 ## Contributing

 Ultralight is a simple sketch at the moment.
 A huge help would be to open an issue with your comments or ideas, or participate in one of the ongoing conversation there.

+## Thanks

+The templating half of ultralight is nothing but [mustache.js](https://github.com/janl/mustache.js/) - big thanks to that team!